-My current organization has several Microsoft Surface RT tablets and has plans to purchase many more.
-After implementing a enterprise wireless system in the building we found that the wireless connection on these tablets would change to "limited" status frequently (5-20 times a day).
+At the time of writing this, my organization had several Microsoft Surface RT tablets and had plans to purchase many more.
+After implementing a enterprise wireless system in the building we found that the wireless connection on these tablets would change to “limited” status frequently (5-20 times a day).
 After some research I found that this has been an issue that has plagued the Surface tablet since its release and that despite the many patches Microsoft has released to fix the issue, it still persists in many instances.

 So i did some digging and came across many people that had lots of fixes that made zero sense to me.
 I did find a detailed blog post about how someone had the same problem but only when connected using 802.11N, not B/G. I did some testing on my own and found that our Surface tablets did not have any problems staying connected when the wireless AP/router was only an 802.11G router, the problem only surfaced when 802.11N was available.

 Now I was not about to take our expensive wireless system and force N to stop working for all devices but I had to get the Surface tablets (which really don’t need much bandwidth for what we’re doing with them) to only negotiate at 802.11G/B. I knew there had to be a way to do it but of course the crappy driver for this wireless NIC doesn’t let you just configure it to not use N (even though most other NIC manufacturers include this setting in the advanced tab of the driver settings).
 I figured there had to be a way to configure this using the registry and after some searching i finally found it.

 1) Open Regedit

 3) Search for “AutoUse40Mhz” and set it to “0″ (“1″ is default)

 4) Find “Band” entry and change it to “4″ (“6″ is default)